osghaffar/osghaffar.github.io/CGSPosts/computationaltheoryofmind.md

 <p style="text-align:center">—————</p>

 ### Other Computational Models of Behavior

-$\longrightarrow$ There are still, of course, other computational algorithms and models which take different theories as their core assumption.
+There are still, of course, other computational algorithms and models which take different theories as their core assumption.

 One significant example is reinforcement learning, which adopts an essentially classical behaviorist approach.
 In particular, it draws on the concept of operant conditioning, described by the influential psychologist B.F Skinner in his 1938 book _The Behavior of Organisms_.